deep-spin/robust_MT_evaluation/README.md

 **Note:** The range of scores between different models can be totally different.
 To better understand COMET scores please [take a look at these FAQs](https://unbabel.github.io/COMET/html/faqs.html)

+**Note #2:** The word-level tags can be generated in different ways.
+To generate tags for subwords instead of tokens we use a modified version of [WMT word-level quality estimation task](https://github.com/deep-spin/qe-corpus-builder).

 ## Related Publications